 |Basic Information about International Programs||For EPA Staff: Remote Access|

-- October 2012: Administrator Jackson launched the Environmental Solutions Exporter Portal, central to EPA's export promotion strategy.
+- October 2012: Adm.
+Jackson launched the Environmental Solutions Exporter Portal, central to EPA's export promotion strategy.

-- September 2012: Administrator Jackson traveled to Israel and signed a new Memorandum of Understanding to guide collaborative activities.
+- September 2012: Adm.
+Jackson traveled to Israel; signed new Memorandum of Understanding for collaborative activities.

 - Recycling and Waste Electrical and Electronic Equipment Management